simondiep/quiplash-js/README.md

 ### Not yet started

 - mute button for background music
-- more suitable announcer voice
+- more suitable announcer voice that is consistent for windows and macos
 - only download sounds on host and not players
 - Display single game scores compared to total scores
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt